Sabrina-Moore/Bank-Account-App/README.md

 - userInput.cpp

-The user must verify their password and then can choose to deposit, withdraw, get the balance, and set their password.
+The user must verify their password (currently 1234) and then can choose to deposit, withdraw, get the balance, and set their password.

+## Work in Progress features...

+Currently, I have not actually set up the switch menu for letting the user choose their actions.